-The Hoi An sunrise is particularly charming—the sunlight illuminates the yellow walls, and the whole city begins to wake up from its slumber.
-You will hear the sounds of brooms sweeping houses and streets, birds chirping excitedly, bells on bicycles ringing, vendors setting up their stalls for the day, and the laughter of school children as they greet their friends during breakfast.
+The Hoi An sunrise is particularly charming.
+Sunlight illuminates the yellow walls, and the whole city begins to wake from its slumber.
+You’ll begin to hear the sounds of brooms sweeping houses and streets, birds chirping, bicycle bells ringing, vendors setting up their stalls for the day, and the laughter of schoolchildren as they greet their friends during breakfast.

-Grabbing a banh mi, or “baguette sandwich,” as breakfast, and a Vietnamese coffee on the sidewalk, both adding up to a little over a dollar, will fill you up for the rest of your walk.
+Grabbing an inexpensive banh mi and Vietnamese coffee for breakfast will fill you up for the rest of your walk.

-Hoi An has nearly 1,000 ancient houses for you to explore, and of these, 844 are included in the UNESCO World Heritage list.
-Many of these have been turned into museums, shops, cafes, or artists’ workshops.
-The city is full of artists, craftsmen, tailors, and shoemakers, to name but a few talents.
-Tailor shops are everywhere and outnumber all other businesses here two to one.
-A common travel bucket list item you can get ticked off here is getting an item tailored to your tastes and shape.
-It will be a great memory to take back home.
+Hoi An has more than 1,000 ancient houses to explore, and of these, 844 are included in the Unesco World Heritage list.
+Many have been turned into museums, shops, cafes and artist workshops.
+The city is full of craftsmen, tailors, shoemakers and artisans.
+Tailor shops are everywhere and outnumber all other businesses two-to-one; get yourself an item tailored to your taste to take back home.

-Because of Hoi An’s protected status, there are very strict building regulations in place, meaning it has retained the traditional wooden architecture of the past.
-The original street plans, including canals, bridges, and old houses with green moss growing over their yellow walls cannot be broken down.
+Because of Hoi An’s protected status, very strict building regulations are in place, and so it has retained the traditional wooden architecture of the past.
+The original grid street plan, including canals and bridges, remains intact.
 Hoi An even escaped the war almost completely unscathed.
 As you wander through the alleyways you will feel as if you have gone back in time.

-Among the ancient houses, there are many you can visit that are not stores.
-These are the Phung Hung Old House, Duc An Old House, Museum of Sa Huynh Culture, and Quang Thang Ancient House, to name a few.
-Some of these still have families living on the upper floor, but they are kind enough to open their doors for you to explore the ground sections, which have been turned into displays of old artifacts, books, and art.
+Among the ancient houses, there are many you can visit that are not shops.
+These include Phung Hung Old House, Duc An Old House, Museum of Sa Huynh Culture and Quang Thang Ancient House.
+Some of these still have families living on the upper floor, but they are kind enough to open their doors for you to explore the lower sections, which have been turned into displays of old artefacts, books and art.

-You need a ticket to get into these homes, and this package ticket can be bought at every entrance to the Ancient Town.
-With each ticket, you are able to visit five places among the 21 sightseeing houses.
-It will cost you a small fee of 120,000 VND (5.27 USD).
+You need a ticket to get into these homes; a package ticket can be bought at every entrance to the ancient town.
+With each one, you are able to visit five of the 21 open houses.